Pacifism in the United States: Public opinion

 In a Gallup poll conducted in the opening days of the war (September 1 to September 6, 1939), Americans were asked if the US should "declare war on Germany in support of England, France and Poland and should deploy forces to assist those countries."
 They gave a strong "No!," with 90% saying no and 8% saying yes.
 In a separate question from the same poll, respondents were asked what level of assistance should be given to the British, Polish and French.
 When asked about selling food, 74% agreed while 27% disagreed; for sending airplanes "and other war materials" to the United Kingdom and France 58% would agree with 42% disagreeing; when asked if army and naval forces should be deployed "abroad" to fight Germany 16% said yes with 84% saying no.

-During the stalemated "Phoney War" (October 1939 to spring 1940), public opinion in the US was strongly opposed to entering the war against Germany waged by Britain and France.
+During the stalemated "Phoney War" (October 1939 to spring 1940), public opinion in the US was strongly opposed to entering the war against Germany on the side of Britain and France.
 A poll in March 1940 found that 96 percent of Americans were against going to war with Germany.